fonoster/routr-walkthrough-tutorial/README.md

 # Routr Walkthrough Tutorial

-This is quick walkthrough tutorial for Routr and some of its components.
-Before you head to the tutorial, be sure to check out the [main repo](https://github.com/fonoster/routr).
-To learn more about Routr, please read the [documentation](https://routr.io/docs/overview). 📚
+Routr is an open-source SIP Server and tooling to deploy VoIP networks.

+This repository contains a tutorial to help you make the most of Routr and its tooling.

+You can find the online documentation [here](https://routr.io/docs/overview).
+Click the open in Cloud Shell button below to run the tutorial.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/fonoster/routr-walkthrough-tutorial&tutorial=tutorial.md)